-Acquisition finance refers to the proportion of different sources of capital that are used to fund a merger or acquisition.
-It is usually a complex mission requiring thorough planning, since acquisition finance structures often require a lot of variations and combinations, unlike most other purchases.
+Acquisition finance refers to the different sources of capital that are used to fund a merger or acquisition.
+This is usually a complex mission requiring thorough planning, since acquisition finance structures often require a lot of variations and combinations, unlike most other purchases.
 Moreover, acquisition financing is seldom procured from one source.
 With various alternatives available to finance an acquisition, the challenging part is getting the appropriate mix of financing that offers the lowest cost of capital.

-Companies can grow in various ways such as by increasing their workforce, launching new services or products, expanding marketing, or reaching new customers.
+Companies can grow in various ways, such as by increasing their workforce, launching new services or products, expanding marketing, or reaching new customers.
 However, the abovementioned growth methods are often less exciting to investors.
-Apart from rapid growth, synergistic acquisitions can also offer other significant benefits such as economies of scale and increased market share.
+Apart from rapid growth, synergistic acquisitions can offer other significant benefits such as economies of scale and increased market share.
 However, the acquisition of another company is a major decision that needs sound financial resources.

 Let’s look at some of the popular acquisition financing structures that are available:

+In acquisition finance, equity is the most expensive form of capital.
 Equity financing is often desirable by acquiring companies that target companies that operate in unstable industries and with unsteady free cash flows.
-Acquisition financing is also more flexible due to lack of commitment for periodic payments.
+Acquisition financing is also more flexible, due to the absence of commitment for periodic payments.

 Mezzanine or quasi-debt is an integrated form of financing that includes both equity and debt features.
-In nature, it is comparable with subordinate debt though it comes with an option of being converted to equity.
-Mezzanine financing is suitable for target companies with a strong balance sheet, as well as steady profitability.
+It usually comes with an option of being converted to equity.
+Mezzanine financing is suitable for target companies with a strong balance sheet and steady profitability.
+Flexibility makes mezzanine financing appealing.